 It is the policy of the University of Redlands to directly apply financial aid and/or scholarship funds to current year tuition, fees, residence hall charges, and other institutional expenses before releasing funds to students.
 A student may request that their Cal Grant B Access Grant be disbursed directly to them.
 This request can be made at any time; however, if the grant has already been disbursed, the request would affect only future payments.
 The request may be made in person to Student Financial Services or via email at SFS@redlands.edu.

 Federal Pell Grant

-This federal grant ranges from $652 to $6,095 for a full-time undergraduate student.
-The award is determined by the amount of the EFC in relation to the cost of attending the University of Redlands.
+The federal grant tables are published each year by the Federal Department of Education.
+Award amounts are dependent on a student's EFC, enrollment level, and the cost of attending the University of Redlands.
 Eligibility is limited to a total of 12 semesters during the pursuit of a student’s first baccalaureate degree.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This federal grant assists students who demonstrate financial need and is administered by the Office of Student Financial Services.
 Grants range from $200 to $4,000 per academic year.
 A student must have a Pell Grant to be eligible to receive an FSEOG.